thrushlang/.github/profile/README.md

 ## Contribute

-- If you're interested in contributing to the project, let us know by visiting our official social media channels below.
+- If you're interested in contributing to the project, let us know by visiting our official social networks below.

 ## Social Networks